aayush-ranawat/Image_Signal_Processin/README.md

 ```

-Please comment the mentioned lines in stitching.py to see the rerults for custom images and given assignment images
+Please comment the mentioned lines in stitching.py to see the results for camera images and given assignment images

 or run the jupyter notebook from root directory or clone this [git repo](https://github.com/aayush-ranawat/Image_Signal_Processin.git)